-Circadian rhythm behavior is observed in most living organisms, from microbes to humans.
+The daily rhythmic behavioral pattern of many living organisms is ultimately driven by an endogenous molecular clock, the circadian clock.
+Circadian is a word derived from Latin words circa meaning “about”, and dies meaning “day”.
+The circadian clock exerts temporal regulation of biological process at the molecular, cellular, and physiological levels.
 In humans, disruption of circadian function has been associated with disorders of sleep, mood, behavior, metabolic diseases and cancer.
 Therefore, deciphering the mammalian clock mechanism will provide insight into many fundamental biological processes, as well as various pathological conditions.
-My laboratory contributed to the landmark discoveries of identifying the mammalian Period 1 (mPer1) and Period 2 (mPer2) genes (Sun et al., 1997 and Albretch et al., 1997).
+My laboratory contributed to the landmark discoveries of identifying the mammalian Period 1 (mPer1) and Period 2 (mPer2) genes (Sun et al., 1997, Albretch et al., 1997).
 Our genetic studies demonstrated that both mPer1 and mPer2 are key circadian regulators (Zheng et al., 1999).
-Mice deficient in mPER1 and mPER2 function have no intrinsic circadian rhythm and they are completely entrained to external signals such as very short light-dark cycles (see figure below) (Zheng et al., 2001).
+Mice deficient in mPER1 and mPER2 function have no intrinsic circadian rhythm and they are completely entrained to external signals such as very short light-dark cycles (Zheng et al., 2001).
+We are continuing our studies to further understand the molecular actions of PER1 and PER2 in the circadian mechanism.

 Daniels IS, Zhang J, O’Brien WG 3rd, Tao Z, Miki T, Zhao Z, Blackburn MR, and Lee CC.
 A role of erythrocytes in adenosine monophosphate initiation of hypometabolism in mammals.
 J. Biol Chem.
 285(27):20716-23.
 (2010)